 - Take the Greyhound Bus- This is a great option if you’re traveling from outside of the San Diego area.
 The bus drops you off at the San Ysidro trolley station, near the PedEast crossing.
 From there, you can walk across the border then take a colectivo, bus, or taxi to Rosarito.
 You can catch a return bus just a block away from where the bus drops you off.
 There is also a Greyhound station near the trolley station, where you can book tickets.
 For more info, check out my guide to taking the Greyhound bus from Los Angeles to Tijuana.

 - Drive from San Diego to Rosarito- You can drive across the border and continue to Rosarito.
 It’s about a 32 mile (51 km) drive from San Diego to Rosarito if you take I5 to the border then continue south on highway 1 after you cross.
 If you take highway 1D, it’s a 37 mile drive (60 km) from San Diego to Rosarito.
 The drive takes around 1 hour when traffic is light.
 You will have to stop and park at the border and go into the immigration building to get an FMM visitors permit when you enter Mexico.
 Follow the ‘something to declare’ signs to the parking area.
 You can walk to immigration from there.
 With traffic and the stop at the border, this trip can take about 2 hours.
-For more info, check out my guide to driving to Tijuana.
+For more info, check out my guides to driving to Tijuana and driving to Mexico.

 Crossing the Border from San Ysidro to Tijuana